Yash-G/modelearth-codechat/README.md

 # CodeChat

-Scroll down for our RAG pipeline process.
+Scroll down for our RAG pipeline process and view our [chat interface](chat).

 ## Webroot